shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Use Ability!

 At level 15, your Conjured Creatures can use the spells they were made with.
-On its turn, a Conjured Creature can spend 1 hit point to cast its spell, using its position for the spell’s Cast Range and Tether Range.
-It casts with all the bond affinity options applied to it when it was conjured.
+On its turn, a Conjured Creature can spend X hit points to cast its spell, where X is the level of the spell it casts, which can be different than the level it was conjured at.
+It uses its position for the spell’s Cast Range and Tether Range.
+It casts with all the Bond Affinity options applied to it when it was conjured.

 ## Reality Scholar